lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

     </head>

 Next, declaring the body of the HTML page with an opening <body> tag and assigning a background color.
-Creating a Bootstrap container class with an opening <div> tag.
+Creating a Bootstrap container class with an opening division tag.

     <body style="background-color:#F8F8F8;">